awslabs/logstash-output-amazon_es/README.md

 bin/logstash-plugin install logstash-output-opensearch
 ```

-# Old README

----
+# Using the logstash-output-amazon_es plugin

-The remainder of this document is the old README.
+The remainder of this document is for using or developing the logstash-output-amazon_es plugin.

 ## Overview